uvvxyz/uvvxyz/README.md

 # Hello there

 - 🔭 I’m currently working on Web Development and Web Design.
-- 🌱 I’m currently learning C,C++,HTML,CSS,JavaScript,etc..
+- 🌱 I’m currently learning C,C++,HTML,CSS,JavaScript including it's framework's and Python ,etc..
 - 👯 I’m looking forward to collaborate with anyone regarding Web Dev.
 - 💬 Anyone may ask me about any Doubts with respect to the Projects I took part in.
 - 📫 Anyone can reach me through mail or through my Linkedln Profile.